Thursday, July 28, 2011

 Actually this 27 club is a load of nonsense, just pure circumstance.
 I like what the great Billy Bragg wrote on Facebook “Before people get carried away with all this ’27 Club’ bullshit, it’s worth recognising that it wasn’t being 27 that killed Jimi Hendrix, Brian Jones, Janis Joplin, Kurt Cobain and Amy Winehouse – it was drug abuse, sadly”.
 Whilst drug abuse is not the official reason for her demise; all roads suggest that’s the exact reason accredited to her downfall.

-amy winehouse Actually spoke some sense paying tribute to Amy Winehouse.
+Actually spoke some sense paying tribute to Amy Winehouse.

-I don’t normally agree with the BBC’s on-demand music tribute cretin Paul Gambaccini but he got itamy winehouse spot on proclaiming ‘we’ve been robbed of 20 years of great records’.
+I don’t normally agree with the BBC’s on-demand music tribute cretin Paul Gambaccini but he got it spot on proclaiming ‘we’ve been robbed of 20 years of great records’.
 Whilst I didn’t care for her music much (that bloody ‘Rehab’ song still grinds my gears to this very day), her talent was unquestionable.
 One which will never be wholly fulfilled.
 Just two studios albums in the can although with a five year gap since mega selling ‘Back To Black’ there must be enough material in the can for posthumous releases.
 There’s always cash aplenty to make out of death.
 Post-death excess sales of those two albums have already kicked in according to early reports.

 I never get this.
 Why do people suddenly rush out and purchase albums of recently deceased artists?
 Admittedly I’ve done it once.
 When Joe Strummer died, I rushed out and bought everything I didn’t already own as I did a tribute DJ set in the pub I had a residency in.
 This was a rare exception to the rule for me however.